 We also offer full Cub Scout camping programs at these and other sites around the council service area.

 We offer a full range of camping programs for Tigers, Cub Scouts, and Webelos.
-They can choose from day and twilight (evening sessions) camp settings, one day events and family weekend overnights.
+They can choose from day and twilight (evening sessions) camp settings and family weekend overnights.
 Camp Programs are available for each of the different age groups.

 At Sabattis Scout Reservation we offer a full range of programs with patrol cooking.
 The Trek Center is run out of Sabattis and offers immediate access to millions of wilderness acres in the Adirondack Park.